Daudmannsøyra Important Bird Area

 Daudmannsøyra Important Bird Area is a 1000 ha tract of land at Daudmannsøyra, a coastal plain on the western side of Spitsbergen, the largest island of Norway’s arctic Svalbard archipelago.
 It lies in south-western Oscar II Land on the northern side of the entrance to the inlet of Isfjorden.
 It is flat with boggy terrain studded with freshwater ponds.
-It was identified as an Important Bird Area (IBA) by BirdLife International because it supports populations of pink-footed and barnacle geese.
+Not only that, but it was identified as an Important Bird Area (IBA) by BirdLife International because it supports populations of pink-footed and barnacle geese.